 Dr. Ramani is an Associate Professor in the Department of Human Development and Quantitative Methodology.
 Before coming to University of Maryland in 2008, Dr. Ramani received her Ph.D. in Developmental Psychology from the University of Pittsburgh and worked as a Postdoctoral Research Associate at Carnegie Mellon University.
 Dr. Ramani teaches undergraduate and graduate classes in cognitive development.
 Her research centers around social influences on cognitive development, namely mathematics and problem solving.

-Emily earned her Ph.D. in Human Development in 2018.
-She is currently a postdoctoral fellow at Rutgers University-Newark.
+Nicole earned her Ph.D. in Human Development and Quantitative Methodology at UMD in 2019.
+She is currently completing her postdoctoral fellowship at the University of Califronia, Irvine.

-Erica earned her Ph.D. in Human Development in 2016.
+Erica earned her Ph.D. in Human Development and Quantitative Methodology in 2016.
 She is currently a postdoctoral researcher at Vanderbilt University.

 Sarah earned her Ph.D. in Human Development and Quantitative Methodology at UMD in 2015, then completed a postdoctoral fellowship at the University of Chicago.
 She is currently an assisstant professor in the Human Development and Family Studies Department at Purdue University.